simon-77/Install-Quartus-and-ModelSim-on-Linux-openSUSE/README.md

 ** Fatal: Read failure in vlm process (0,0)
 ```
 ### Issue
-The library freetype2 is too new and will not work with vsim.
-Additionally the old freetype2 library also requires an old fontconfig library.
+The library *freetype2* is too new and will not work with vsim.
+Additionally the old *freetype2* library also requires an old fontconfig library.
 ### Solution
 Add this library manually to Modelsim.
 Either download the source files and compile it your own or download the folder with already compiled binaries.

-The instruction for compiling the binaries your own is located at the bottom of this page.
-Otherwise, follow these steps:
+The instruction for compiling the libraries your own is located at the bottom of this page.
+If you want to download the already compiled binaries then follow these steps:

-1) Extract the archives 'fontconfig-2.12.4-32bit.tar.gz' and 'freetype-2.4.7-32bit.tar.gz' provided by this repository.
+1) Extract the archives `fontconfig-2.12.4-32bit.tar.gz` and `freetype-2.4.7-32bit.tar.gz` provided by this repository.
 Copy them either to your home directory or to the folder `/opt[...]/modelsim_ase/bin32` (you have to create this folder) - *I have stored them under `/home/simon/etc/packages`*

 2) Add the new path to the variable `LD_LIBRARY_PATH` for ModelSim.